Before we start, who is this for?

 Before You Take Action, Ask: Is It F.A.S.T.?

-Even when you have clarity, even when you’ve crafted your WHY and named your top 5 CliftonStrengths, most people still fall into two traps—overthinking or overcommitting.
+Even when you’ve defined your WHY and named your top 5 strengths, most people still fall into two traps—overthinking or overcommitting.

-Does this reflect your strengths, values, and what matters most to you?
+A – Aligned: Does this reflect your strengths, values, and priorities?

-Does this move you closer to your WHY—or is it just busy work that looks important?
+S – Strategic: Will this move you closer to your WHY—or just keep you busy?

 Is it F.A.S.T.?